luhlitt/Skincare-Recommendation/README.md

 ### Conclusion and Next Steps

 This project proposed a methodology to skincare recommendation, which has the capability of using text user reviews as the primary source of recommendation knowledge.
 It is therefore not based on static user-profiles and item catalogues, both of which might not be available in realistic settings.
 The main components of the system include cleaning of reviews, feature extraction, and using a deep neural network for rating prediction.
 Based on experimental results, it can be concluded that effective mining of user reviews can reveal some information about customer preferences.
-By leveraging different review elements for recommendation knowledge, our model is intrinsically more robust to understand the commonalities between users and items.

-While feature engineering limits the generalizability of the results, this methodology provides new insight into capturing user interest from text reviews to address rating prediction problems.
-In future, more advanced unsupervised techniques can be leveraged to extract keywords from comments automatically and to perform sentiment analysis.

-Finally, this system, deployed in an e-commerce setting can help narrow customer choice, predicting the products most likely to be purchased by the customer, thus increasing business sales & brand loyalty.
+This system deployed in an e-commerce setting can help narrow customer choice, predicting the products most likely to be purchased by the customer, thus increasing business sales & brand loyalty.

 ### References
 1. Esparza, S.G., O’Mahony, M.P. and Smyth, B. (2012) [‘Mining the real-time web: a novel approach to product recommendation'.](https://dl.acm.org/doi/10.1016/j.knosys.2011.07.007)